 This is a question many people will ask during the course of this year, and while there is no definitive answer about what you should learn on the guitar first, there are certain things to learn that will make the guitar easier.
 I created Learning Guitar Now and from my experience, here are 3 things you can start practicing the first day that will make learning guitar much easier.

-- Chromatic exercise This is good for developing the coordination between the left and right hand.
+2. Chromatic exercise – This is great for developing the coordination between the left and right hand.
 You simply play the 1st fret with your 1st finger, then your 2nd fret with your 2nd finger, 3rd fret with your 3rd finger, and the 4th fret with your 4th finger all on the Big E sting.
 Now do this for every string.
 Also, don’t forget to go down then up with the pick.